 2029 |

-Mr. Barbosa is a member of the Board of Directors and the Governance Committee of Ambev.
-Mr. Barbosa is currently Chairman of Natura Cosmeticos, and a member of the board of directors of Votorantim S.A., Cia Brasileira de Metalurgia e Mineração (CBMM), the United Nations Foundation, and the Public Leadership Center in Brazil (CLP).
-Mr. Barbosa was the former CEO of Banco ABN Amro Real, Banco Santander (Brasil) S.A., Abril Media and Febraban.
-Mr. Barbosa holds a degree in business administration from Fundação Getulio Vargas and an MBA from the Institute for Management Development (Switzerland).
+Holds the position of member of the Board of Directors and the People Committee of the Company.
+Mr. Barbosa is currently the Chairman of Natura Cosméticos and a member of the Board of Directors of Votorantim S.A., Cia Brasileira de Metalurgia e Mineração (CBMM), the United Nations Foundation and Centro de Liderança Pública in Brazil (CLP).
+Mr. Barbosa was CEO of Banco ABN Amro Real, Banco Santander (Brazil) S.A., Abril Media and Febraban.
+He graduated in Business Management from the Getúlio Vargas Foundation and holds an MBA from the Institute for Management Development (Switzerland).

 |